Gents we have a problem… We are in the midst of a hormonal epidemic and its permeating influence through our lives and indeed all of society.

 The level of stress women face contributes to the disruption of their endocrine system, via constantly-elevated levels of the adrenal hormones.
 Then, the overuse of synthetic hormones, via contraception and as a treatment method, further imbalance women’s hormonal systems.
 This has led to many of our younger women and daughters being born with a susceptibility to hormonal imbalances.
 And the circle continues.

 Step 1.
-Sit down and have the discussion with the different women in your life, if you see there's an issue.
+Sit down and have a discussion with the different women in your life, if you see there's an issue.
 Hormones are not a sexually transmitted disease!
 There is no reason at all, in this day and age, to be embarrassed about symptoms associated with hormonal imbalances.